 - I’m sure you hear this often but it bears repeating as it’s really true!
 The more you draw and practice, the better you will become.
 So, just keep at it and before long you’ll be creating realistic portraits of yourself and of others!

 Which facial feature is the most challenging for you to draw?
 Which part of the face do you enjoy drawing the most?
 Did you use your own face as reference when you first drew a portrait?
 Let us know what you think, we’d love to hear back from you.
 Feel free to leave a comment, and we’ll be happy to answer any queries you have.

-Learn how to draw faces besides the frontal view in our next article – How To Draw 3/4 View of the Face.
+Learn how to draw faces besides the frontal view in our next article – How To Draw 3/4 View Face: Step-by-step.
 Until then, have a great time practicing and drawing portraits!

 — MEET THE AUTHOR—

 Kathleen is the Wordsmith at ZenART, resident artist and art editor.
 When God sent a shower of talents, Kathleen made sure she got a basketful of them!
 She’s a visual artist with practical knowledge on various fields from painting and sculpture, to costume and set design which comes in very handy when writing about various art techniques and theories.
 She also shares her passion for the arts through teaching.
 She runs her own brand of handmade wirework jewelry designs.